 Promoting and managing positive mental health and wellbeing at work is vital for healthy employees and a healthy sustainable business.

-At Mindful Community we deliver Mental Health First Aid and the i-act programmes.
+At Minds That Work we deliver Mental Health First Aid and the i-act programmes.

-i-act workplace mental health and wellbeing training (CPD accredited) : i-act is the UK’s leading evidence-based and accredited mental health and wellbeing programme for understanding and managing mental health and wellbeing in the workplace.
+i-act workplace mental health and wellbeing training (accredited by the Royal Collage of Psychiatrists) : i-act is the UK’s leading evidence-based and accredited mental health and wellbeing programme for understanding and managing mental health and wellbeing in the workplace.
 This is a preventative model of wellbeing.
-One day training for employees/front line workers or managers.
+One day training for employees/front line workers or managers/leaders.

 Mental Health First Aid: Mental Health First Aid (MHFA) England training courses teach people to spot the signs of mental health issues, offer initial help and guide a person towards support.
 We don’t teach people to be therapists, but we do teach people to listen, reassure and respond, even in a crisis – and even potentially stop a crisis from happening.

 Neuroscientists, psychologists, business leaders, HR and Health and Safety Professionals, to name but a few, are already convinced of the benefits of mindfulness.
 There is a growing body of evidence from leading scientific research institutes across the globe that prove mindfulness techniques help calm the mind, strengthen emotional intelligence and increase self-awareness – resulting in individuals making wiser choices and enhancing their way of living to become healthier, happier, calmer and more compassionate.

 Specialist workplace mindfulness training gives individuals the ability to notice what is happening in the moment without getting swept up by difficult thoughts, emotions or feelings.
 It gives the ability to respond wisely to stress, reducing unpleasant symptoms.